fassko/fassko.github.io/Content/blog/swiftui-map-annotations.md

 ## Navigation from map annotation

-When a user taps on the annotation, we would like to navigate to a different view and show extra information about this place on the map.
+When a user taps the annotation, we would like to navigate to a different view and show extra information about this place on the map.
 To do so, we can put the custom annotation view inside the `NavigationLink` and then navigate to the location details view.

 ```swift
 MapAnnotation(coordinate: place.coordinate) {